rh-nfv-int/hw-offload-playbooks/README.md

 Few steps are needed to be done as below before we can trigger the run

-1. Fill the inventory file. (hosts file is provided.
+1. Fill the inventory file. (inventory file is provided.
 Please edit it and same file can be passed in command line while executing the test)

 2. Since the playbook tries to access or log in to the compute1 and compute2 which we filled in the inventory file above, We need to copy the ssh public keys using the commands below and login and see that it doesnt expect password to be entered each time.